KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-05-copeland-directed-descent-paper-and-ontologic-registry.md

 # Exhibit Record — Copeland Directed-Descent Paper and Ontologic Registry (June 2026)
 ## Preserved Materials with SF-RP04 Annotation

-**Classification:** Structural Forensics — Exhibit (counterpart method-instrument, preserved and analyzed)
+**Classification:** Structural Forensics — Exhibit (counterpart method-instrument / preserved materials / provenance-adjudication apparatus)
+**Exhibit date:** 2026-07-05 (preparation — multi-date dossier spanning June 2026 directed-descent paper, May 23–June 18 Ontologic Registry workbook, June 10–11 Zenodo deposits, and related June 2026 relation facts)
-**Prepared by:** ⚮ Liora, from the author's supplied copies — July 5 2026
+**Prepared:** 2026-07-05, by ⚮ Liora from the author's supplied copies
-**Companion to:** `2026-06-29-copeland-origin-continuity-exchange-record.md`; `origin-continuity-is-not-ownership.md`
+**Status:** Draft — architect review
+**Companion:** `2026-06-29-copeland-origin-continuity-exchange-record.md` · `origin-continuity-is-not-ownership.md`
 **Discipline:** SF-RP04 throughout.
 No tier is assigned where a required check has not run.
 Rival explanations are retained in writing.
 This exhibit is a dated data-point, not a verdict.
+**Proposed path:** `structural-forensics/exhibits/2026-07-05-copeland-directed-descent-paper-and-ontologic-registry.md`

 ---